 By blending a variety of neighborhoods with schools, parks, recreation, commercial, retail, dining, healthcare, and more, the PARC Group's Nocatee development has become one the best-selling master-planned communities in America and one of the most desired communities to call home on the First Coast.
 Maurice (Mo) Rudolph will discuss this development as well as planned future development in the area of St. Johns County.
-He will also address how other area developments that may impact the Nocatee community and the potential affect the E-Town development may have on St Johns County.
+He will also address how other area developments that may impact the Nocatee community and the potential effect the E-Town development may have on St Johns County.

 Mo, PARC Group Community Development Director, where he focuses on real estate operations, builder relations and optimization of capital investments throughout Nocatee.
 Mr. Rudolph has over 25 years of experience in real estate transactions, development, operations, and engineering, across major property types including retail, multifamily, office, residential and mixed-use.